 - Full time student in undergraduate or graduate program (Different applications are used for undergraduate scholarships and graduate travel awards).

 - Interest and/or career plans in agriculture, with additional recognition for interest and/or career plans related to the cattle industry.
-NCCF will give priority for awards to students whole field of study is related to some area of agriculture, particularly the cattle industry.
+NCCF will give priority for awards to students whose field of study is related to some area of agriculture, particularly the cattle industry.

 - Graduate student awards will be available only for travel support for professional meetings, internships and similar activities.

 - Completed applications must be submitted to NCCF by 11:59 PM Eastern Standard Time on January 15 of each year.
 Selection of awardees will allow scholarship availability the beginning of the fall semester.